-Provide only the documents, maps and photographs required or requested in the application, no extraneous material not specifically required or requested.
-Provide all requested information in the space provided on the application form.
-Narratives, maps, photographs, and supporting documents may be attached, clearly labeled with section numbers.
+Provide only the documents, maps and photographs required or requested in the application.
+Please, no extraneous materials not specifically required or requested.
+New beginning in 2020: All applications will be submitted through the Cultural Districts portal, louisianaculturaldistricts.org.

+Provide all requested information in the spaces provided on the application form.
+Narratives, maps, photographs, and supporting documents must be clearly labeled with section numbers.
 Use the Checklist below to be sure all required information is included.